geugenm/polaris/docs/using/getting_started_with_polaris.md

 ## Detect Anomalies in Telemetry Data using `polaris behave`

-Another cool and useful thing that we can do with data that we fetched with `polaris fetch` is to analyse them and find out which parameters deflected from their predicted values.
-Run this command:
+Another cool and useful thing that we can do with data that we fetched with `polaris fetch` is to map behaviour and (possible) find anomalies.
+Traditionally, most satellite operators set out-of-limit (OOL) thresholds to detect anomalies in spacecraft operations.
+This has the issue that small changes in a large number of parameters, which could affect the spacecraft behaviour, are not detected. `polaris behave` uses an auto-encoder model to accurately map different behaviour of the spacecraft and provide data regarding "breakpoints", places where there is a transition from one expected behaviour to another expected/unexpected behaviour.
+To see analysis, run this command:

 ```
-polaris behave /tmp/LightSail2-graph.json \
+polaris behave /tmp/LightSail2-normalized_frames.json \
     --output_file /tmp/LightSail2-anomaly_analysis.json
 ```